-Pictured: SLUCare dermatologists and Mohs surgeons Dr. Ian Maher and Dr. Ramona Behshad
+Pictured: SLUCare dermatologist and Mohs surgeon Dr. Ramona Behshad

 When it comes to your health, the conventional route isn't always the best one.
 That's what David Spencer discovered when he had to have three sizable skin cancers on his nose removed via Mohs surgery.
 The outpatient procedure offers a 99 percent cure rate for nonmelanoma cancers, according to the American College of Mohs Surgery, but the resultant wounds, especially when the cancer covers a larger area, can involve unsightly repairs.
 That's something Spencer, who had plans to go on a cruise a few months later, couldn't have.